 After marrying and living elsewhere, Frank and I bought a house back in our hometown, and five years later walked the three blocks to the parade route with a newborn.
 A few years after that, we strolled downtown with our preschooler and his younger brother.
 The entire outing took only an hour or so, including post-parade pizza or ice cream.
 Maybe we'd see a familiar face — a high school friend marching with the kindergarten T-ball team or a neighbor with the rescue squad volunteers.
 Frank hoisted each of our boys on his shoulders, waved a flag and insisted we stay until the end.
 But the closed roads, choked parking and glad-handing local politicos, allowed me to dismiss the entire thing as a lot of hooey.
 How To Plan A Tantrum-Free Family Vacation

 Sometimes the boys slept through the sirens or covered their ears, but eventually they grew to love the fire engines and antique cars — even the glad-handing politicos tossing Tootsie Rolls from parade floats.
 When each of them entered first grade and signed up for Boy Scouts, I took my place on the sidewalk while they marched with Frank, naturally, the scout leader.
-Bringing Home The Troops: 7 Reasons To Date A Military Man
+7 Reasons To Fall In Love With A Military Man